 The College is accredited by the Higher Learning Commission.
 The Higher Learning Commission completed an on-site comprehensive evaluation in September 2017 in which the College was affirmed and accredited in the Open and Standard Pathways.
-In addition, three College departments hold national accreditations through subject matter accrediting bodies.
-These accrediting bodies are as follows: National Association of Schools of Art & Design, National Association of Schools of Music, and Accreditation Commission for Education in Nursing.
+In addition, three College departments hold national accreditations through the following subject matter accrediting bodies: National Association of Schools of Art & Design, National Association of Schools of Music, and Accreditation Commission for Education in Nursing.

 The College is required by Wyoming State Statute to update its facility master plan every five years.
 In the master plan that was updated March 2014, the Nelson Performing Arts Center and DeWitt Student Center were identified as top priorities for capital improvements.
 In the summer and fall of 2016, Level 1 studies were completed related to the remodeling or replacement of these facilities.
-The Level 1 studies were approved in July 2017, and Level 2 funding as approved for as part of the 2019-2020 biennium budget.
+The level 2 study for the student center is in progress while the level 2 study for the visual and performing arts center will begin during the first quarter of calendar year 2020.
+The Level 2 funding for both projects was approved as part of the 2019-2020 biennium budget.
+Several other major building improvements have been completed, and as of the report date, the College is slotted to update the facility master plan in the fall of 2019.

-Funding received from State and local appropriations decreased for fiscal year 2017 and 2018.
-These decreases are a result of decreased oil and gas production and the resulting revenue collected/expected to be received by the State of Wyoming and Park County.
-These reduced revenues had a large effect on the College's receipt of State and local revenues sources for fiscal year 2017 and 2018.
-The outlook for 2019 appears to be stable funding for State appropriations with a slight increase in local appropriations.
-The Wyoming Community College Commission voted to increase in-state tuition by \$5 per credit hour for fiscal year 2019 along with increasing the tuition cap from 12 credit hours to 15 credit hours.
-Both measures are designed to help protect the Wyoming Community Colleges from significant swings in State and local appropriations.
+Funding received from State and local appropriations significantly decreased for fiscal year 2017 and 2018.
+Appropriations were steady for fiscal 2019 and projected to maintain for 2020, but long-term revenue sources continue to be the focus of legislative work.
+Decreased revenue from mineral and extraction taxes, coupled with a lack of economic diversification, could result in less revenue and could have long-term negative effects for the State of Wyoming, Park County, and ultimately the College itself.
+As part of reviewing all revenue sources for the Wyoming community colleges, the Wyoming Community College Commission voted to increase in-state tuition by \$5 per credit hour for fiscal year 2019 along with increasing the tuition cap from 12 credit hours to 15 credit hours.
+Both measures were designed to help protect the Wyoming community colleges from significant swings in State and local appropriations, but declining enrollments have not provided the tuition income that was originally projected.